-A set of simple, educational, grid-based activities for 3 - 10 years old kids build with Python & Pygame.
+A suite of educational activities for 3 - 10 years old kids build with Python & Pygame.

 Requirements (to run from source):